dotpep/my-portfolio-website/README.md

 - [ ] make dark and white theme swapper

 - [ ] replace cv, resume pdf files with my actual resumes and cvs
+- [ ] make certificates in pdf format
+- [x] add wrapper and buttons to scroll certificates

 ### Need to be Fixed